treeman/jonashietala/posts/2020-04-30-writing_a_pollen_lexer_in_pygments.markdown

 tags: Pollen, Programming
 ---

-After writing a few blog posts about Pollen I started getting annoyed that I didn't have syntax highlighting for the code snippets.
+After writing a [few blog posts][pollen-tags] about Pollen I started getting annoyed that I didn't have syntax highlighting for the code snippets.
 So I did a bit of fooling around with Pygments, and it turns out writing a custom lexer isn't that unreasonable, so here's how I did it.

 # Pollen markup